rashedaltarmooom/TASK-Foundation-CheatSheet/JS.md

 The following are the main iteration methods

-1. `._______`: just goes over all the elements, doesn't return anything, and doesn't require you to pass a function that returns anything
+1. `.forEach()`: just goes over all the elements, doesn't return anything, and doesn't require you to pass a function that returns anything
-2. `.____`: returns a filtered copy of the array that is based on a condition that you return from the function you pass it.
+2. `.filter()`: returns a filtered copy of the array that is based on a condition that you return from the function you pass it.
-3. `.____`: returns a transformed copy of the array that is based on a returned shape of every element that you return from the function you pass it
+3. `.map()`: returns a transformed copy of the array that is based on a returned shape of every element that you return from the function you pass it
-4. `.____`: looks exactly like `.filter`, but it only returns the first element that matches the condition
+4. `.find()`: looks exactly like `.filter`, but it only returns the first element that matches the condition
-5. `.____`: looks exactly like `.find`, but it only returns true if it finds 1 element that matches the condition
+5. `.every()`: looks exactly like `.find`, but it only returns true if it finds 1 element that matches the condition
-6. `.____`: returns a single value that is compiled throught the whole array using `previous` and `current` values being passed in passed function.
+6. `.findIndex`: returns a single value that is compiled throught the whole array using `previous` and `current` values being passed in passed function.
 We usually use it to get the sum

 ```js
 const array = [10, 20, 30, 40, 50, 60];